-In many parts of the world, gender inequality means women and girls spend more time doing unpaid work.
-This can often be providing food, water, and fuel for their families.
+In virtually all parts of the world, gender inequality means women and girls spend more time doing unpaid work.
+This often includes providing food, water, and fuel for their families.
 According to the United Nations Environment Programme, “women are an estimated 43% of the workforce in agriculture.”
 Gender inequalities render women particularly vulnerable to climate hazards and disasters.
-According to the According to the United Nations Population Fund (UNFPA), disparities in access to resources limit women’s ability to cope with disasters.
+According to the United Nations Population Fund (UNFPA), disparities in access to resources limit women’s ability to cope with disasters.
 These include economic opportunities, financial and legal resources, education, and reproductive rights protections.
-Even outside of disasters, expectations of women mean they bear more family obligations and hold less power in decision-making about relocating to safer places.
+Even outside of disasters, often women bear more family obligations and hold less power in decision-making about relocating to safer places.

 Thus, when women are no longer able to adapt in place, they and their families may be forced to move.
 In some cases they end up in a new city, an informal settlement, or, depending on the conflict context of their home country, in refugee settlements.